 A broncholith is usually formed by erosion by and extrusion of a calcified adjacent lymph node into the bronchial lumen and is usually associated with long-standing f...

-Bronchopleural fistula (BPF) refers to communication between the pleural space and the bronchial tree.
+Bronchopleural fistula refers to a communication between the pleural space and the bronchial tree.

 post-operative complication of pulmonary resection: considered by far the most common cause, with a reported incidence from 1.5 to 28% after pulmonary resection1